jrgrant-uliv/capstone-project-csck700/README.md

 1. Go to the [Google Colab website](https://colab.research.google.com/).
 2. Click on "File" in the menu bar.
 3. Select "Open notebook" from the dropdown menu.
-4. In the "GitHub" tab, enter the URL of the notebook file.
+4. Upload the notebook using your preferred method.
-5. Click on the "Search" button.
-6. Select the notebook file from the search results.
-7. The notebook will open in Google Colab.
+5. The notebook will open in Google Colab.

 #### Run the "Colab Setup" cell in the notebook